Museums in Amsterdam

 What to do on a rainy day in Amsterdam?

+So what to do on a rainy day in Amsterdam?
 In The Netherlands, we have a lot of rain.
 Big chance that during your trip to Amsterdam you will have to deal with a little rainfall.
 However, with some smart planning, you can try and make sure that you have some indoor activities planned.
 Luckily there’s a lot to do in Amsterdam that doesn’t require good weather.
 Our advice is to take a good look at the Amsterdam weather forecast just before coming to Amsterdam.
-A very popular website among locals is buienradar.nl; you can check realtime radar images to see if there’s any precipitation coming up.
+A very popular website among locals is buienradar.nl; you can check real-time radar images to see if there’s any precipitation coming up.
 Bad luck?
 Rain coming up?
 Make sure to check out the following activities:

 National Maritime Museum